-"Subsidiary" of any person means (i) a company of which more than 50 per cent. of the voting rights are owned or controlled, directly or indirectly, by such person or by one or more other Subsidiaries of such person or by such person and one or more Subsidiaries thereof or (ii) any other person in which such person, or one or more other Subsidiaries of such person or such person and one or more other Subsidiaries thereof, directly or indirectly, has at least a majority ownership and power to direct the policies, management and affairs thereof.
+"Subsidiary" of any person means (i) a company of which more than 50% of the voting rights are owned or controlled, directly or indirectly, by such person or by one or more other Subsidiaries of such person or by such person and one or more Subsidiaries thereof or (ii) any other person in which such person, or one or more other Subsidiaries of such person or such person and one or more other Subsidiaries thereof, directly or indirectly, has at least a majority ownership and power to direct the policies, management and affairs thereof.

-"Subsidiary Guarantor" means, subject to Condition 3(e) (Release of Subsidiary Guarantors), the Original Subsidiary Guarantors and each New Subsidiary Guarantor.
+"Subsidiary Guarantor" means, subject to Condition 3(e) (Release of Subsidiary Guarantors), each Subsidiary of the Parent which becomes a Subsidiary Guarantor under Condition 3(d) (Accession of Subsidiary Guarantors).

-"Syndicate of Noteholders" has the meaning provided in Condition 13 (Syndicate of Noteholders, Modification and Waiver).
+"Syndicate of Noteholders" has the meaning provided in Condition 12 (Syndicate of Noteholders, Modification and Waiver).